An unfinished list of ventures in journalism you should be watching (and why)

 What?
 Listicle powerhouse with increasingly serious ambitions in all branches of journalism.

 Why?
 They are showing how to grow and internationalise like a tech company rather than a media company.
-What will it mean for Buzzfeed and journalism as a whole if more and more sites buzzfeedify themselves?
+Their upcoming dedicated news app will be an attempt at establishing Buzzfeed as the one stop shop for news.

 What?
 Author-centered platform for discovering longform journalism.
 Publisher of short books called Byliner Originals.